 For expired certificates, HiPKI RCA may not accept certificate revocation requests.
-For revoked certificates prior to expiry, HiPKI RCA shall list the information of revocation on the CARLs at least once.
+For revoked certificates prior to expiry, HiPKI RCA shall list the information of revocation on the CARLs.
 After that, the information shall be removed.

 4.9.1.
 Circumstances for Revocation